caezsar/puppet-nginx/README.md

   - nginx::fproxy
 ```

-Then enable the proxy configuration file.
-Otherwise it will not apply the proxy conf or the proxy conf file will be removed removed in the absence of this line or the argument set to `false`.
+Then, enable the proxy configuration file.
+However, if you first set the argument to `true` and then you change it `false` or delete this line, this causes the proxy conf file to be automatically removed.

 ```
 nginx::fproxy::enable_proxy: true